SaiKarthik1911/jerrychain/README.md

 Run  **miner.start()**

-Look at the other terminal window, you should see some mining action in the logs.
+Look at the other terminal, you should see some mining action in the logs.
 Check your balance again and it should be higher.

 To end mining

 Run   **miner.stop()**

-This is virtual ether and can be used only for testing your smart contracts in your private blockchain network.
+The balance that is showing up in your account is virtual ether and can be used only for testing your smart contracts in your private blockchain network.

+A single node private Ethereum blockchain network is ready!

+**Note:** To create a multi-node Ethereum block chain cluster, repeat the steps 2 through 6, with a **different port_number** each time, for as many times as the number of nodes you need in the network.